• Mental Health

 How to Get Help for Orgasm Anxiety

 If you or your partner is experiencing frequent or chronic orgasm anxiety, you should first seek treatment through your primary care provider.
-They will be able to assess whether further medical treatment is indicated or referrals to other medical providers should be made.
+They will be able to assess whether further medical treatment is needed or if referrals to other medical providers should be made.
 It’s important to make sure that there are no underlying medical conditions, hormone imbalances, or side effects to current medications before treating the psychological components of orgasm anxiety.

 Once medical factors have been addressed, seeking further treatment with a mental health practitioner is the next step.
 Even if the initial cause of orgasm anxiety is physiological, anxiety can become cyclical and may not dissipate once underlying causes have been addressed.
 When a sexual dynamic has been disrupted, regardless of the underlying cause, avoidance of sexual interactions or anxiety about sexual intimacy often occurs.
 In order to adequately treat avoidance or anxiety cycles around sex, an AASECT certified sex therapist should be consulted.